ISTTeo/simpleTodoReactNative/README.md

 The objective was to get up to date with the previous attempt at this.
 Actually went a bit further.
 Previously I only had the sample todos and a checkbox that when clicked deleted them (defeating the purpose of the checkbox).
-Here I added a button to delete the todo only when the checkbox signs that the todo is completed.
+Here I added a button to delete the todo only when the checkbox signs that the todo is completed and a red button to delete all the completed todos at onc and a red button to delete all the completed todos at once.